 Between A1 Wagyu beef or Iberico pork, I should have known better and ordered the latter.
 Since none of us considered the Iberico pork, I am unable to comment which could have easily been a winner.

 Filled to the brim, we ended the satisfying culinary adventure with a dark chocolate mousse served with a frozen medallion of mixed berry compote.
 The sharp compote flavours balanced out the sweet creamy chocolate mouse beautifully.
-It was such a fitting end to an memorable birthday dinner for Cindy.
+It was such a fitting end to a memorable birthday dinner for Cindy.

 Before we drank our last drop of sake, we sang a birthday song for Cindy as she made a birthday wish and blew off the candle.
 The red velvet cupcakes with cream cheese filling were decorated with specially handcrafted flowers made from imported Korean white beans.
 The beans were cooked and pureed to a desired consistency for sculpting.
-Laborious and painstakingly time consuming to craft, the skilful cake maker Brenda Lim, a good friend of Dorothy's, created a colourful bouquet that were simply too pretty to eat.
+Laborious and painstakingly time-consuming to craft, the skilful cake maker Brenda Lim, a good friend of Dorothy's, created a colourful bouquet that was simply too pretty to eat.
 She used quality ingredients in her cake making repertoire including natural colouring from fruits and vegetables for the flowers.
 It was such a masterpiece!

 A big thank you to Howard who was on hand to see to all our needs and to the creative team at JiangHu Edo for a master class in fine dining.
 Thanks also go to Cyrus for all his assistance.
 They have all made a lasting impression on me and I will return for more encounters.

-Besides the 10-course dinner, there are some a la carte items on the menu which change with the season.
+Besides the 10-course dinner, there are some a la carte items on the menu that change with the season.
 JiangHu Edo is located along Magazine Road, right in the heart of George Town.
 The minimalist dining hall is elegant, awash with white and beachwood tones and adorned with six Japanese art pieces.
 To secure a table, please make reservations as limited seats are available.

 Written and photographed by Adrian Cheah